nazmulidris/developerlife.com/about-me.md

 ## My story

 I've brought products to life from a glimmer of a vision to a team building it, to having customers, and eventually seeing the product come to an end.
 I've worked as part of large and small teams and led them to make impossible things possible.

 I have over 20 years of leadership:

 - 12 years in software engineering.
 - 8 years in design and product management experience.

 As a multifaceted engineer, designer, and communicator, I’ve focused on creating, designing, building, and collaborating with people to bring amazing user experiences to life across multiple platforms.

 Highlights:

-- Coding in Kotlin, TypeScript, React, WASM, WASI, CLI, GUI, Rust, Node.js, Java.
+- Coding in Rust, Kotlin, TypeScript, React, WASM, WASI, TUI / CLI, GUI, Node.js, Java.
-- Currently working on developer tools (Android Studio IDE) coding in Kotlin & Java.
+- Worked on Android Studio IDE (JetBrains based) in Kotlin & Java.
 - Was principal SWE, founder, and CEO of a startup (TRNQL) in 2015.
   - Raised 1.5M in venture funding.
   - Successfully built and launched developer-facing SDKs for Android & iOS.
   - Created & led teams that served many users & developers on Android & iOS.
 - Currently create content for prominent developer tutorial site developerlife.com (est 1998).

 ## Leadership and Resourcefulness